profsmucker/ta-works/Documentation/README.md

 		* Step 0
 		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
 		* Review the students that have applied.
-		* Select 'Edit rankings' on the student you would like to modify course preference for.
+		* Select 'Edit Rankings' on the student you would like to modify course preference for.
 		* This screen will see lists all of the courses for the upcoming term for the selected student.
 You will see the student's preference for each course.
 		* If you would like to make a change to the preference, select a different score in the preference drop down for the corresponding course.
 		* When you are satisfied with your changes, hit 'Submit' in the bottom left hand corner.
 This will save your changes.